david-vanderson/dvui-demo/README.md

 # GUI Examples

-Here are some examples of how to use [gui](https://github.com/david-vanderson/gui).
-This repo serves as an example for how to integrate gui.
+This repo serves as an example for how to integrate [gui](https://github.com/david-vanderson/gui).

 - zig build run-standalone-sdl
   - you want to build a new app